 sp_rds_read_error_logsstored procedure to read error logs.
 The method that is used to run this stored procedure is similar to the method that is used to run the

 EXEC sp_rds_read_error_logs 0,1 ,'error'

-If your RDS instance runs SQL Server 2017, execute the
+- If your RDS instance runs SQL Server 2017 or 2019, run the

-sp_readerrorlog stored procedure to read error logs.
+sp_readerrorlogstored procedure to read error logs.